How to optimize images for the web with Photoshop

 A window will open where you will see different options:

-Choice of format (JPEG, PNG, GIF);
+Choice of format (JPEG);

 Image quality, from 0 to 100.
 A value that will affect weight and quality.
 In general, I apply a value between 40 and 60.
 Below 40 in most cases the loss of detail and color degradation is evident;